9erson/bytebles/courses/First Byte at Python/Lesson 3 - Decisions.md

 print(x != y)  # Output: True
 ```

+  > [!hint] Hint
+  > ### The Modulo Operator
+To check whether a number is even or odd, you can use the modulo operator %.
+The modulo operator returns the remainder of a division operation.
+If a number is even, it will have no remainder when divided by 2.
+If a number is odd, it will have a remainder of 1 when divided by 2.
+Here are two examples of using the modulo operator:
+> ```python
+10 % 2
+5 % 2

 ### Chew the Byte
 1. Write a boolean expression to determine if the variable `temp` is freezing.
 (0 degrees Celsius).
 2. Write a boolean expression to determine if a number is odd.